htc-ccis2500/spring-2017/src/morea/xaml-ui/ex-family-xaml.md

 ## Test
 Test your XAML based application using the Android & Windows phone emulators (optionally iOS).
-Make sure that the layout looks good and that the calculator actually works.
+Make sure that the layout looks good.
 Take a screenshot of your successful test on each platform to place in the assignment submission box.

 ## Update the original